Optimal congestion control strategies for near-capacity urban metros: informing intervention via fundamental diagrams: Headway-based control strategies

-Furthermore, we compare the station-level passenger inflow control and headway-based control strategies.
+Following from the simulation exercise presented in the main paper, we compare the station-level passenger inflow control and headway-based control strategies.
 The headway-based strategies have been recommended in the literature \citep[for instance, see ][]{Seo2017,Keiji2015}, which enable operators to avoid train-congestion by moderating train movements per train.
 In our headway-based strategy, we control train movements by increasing the interval $D$ between successive trains entering into the metro system.
 In this controlled scenario, we set the minimum value of $D$ as 90 seconds, as opposed to 60 seconds in the \textit{no control} scenario.
 Moreover, to avoid queuing, we allow trains to be held longer at stations upstream of the bottleneck (that is, at stations 1 and 2) by increasing their dwell time from 30 seconds to 60 seconds.
 Figure \ref{fig:Sim_Control_Other} shows the time-space diagram for this headway-based control scenario.
 We note that train-congestion is significantly lower in the headway-based control as compared to the \textit{no control} scenario.
 However, the throughput of the system decreases from 39 per hour in \textit{no control} to 27 per hour in the headway-based control scenario.

 We also consider a combination of station-level passenger inflow control and headway-based strategies.
-We restrict the maximum passenger movement rate at 9.75 passengers per second and we also set the minimum value of $D$ as 70 seconds, as opposed to 60 seconds in the \textit{no control} scenario.
+We restrict the maximum passenger boarding-alighting rate at 9.75 passengers per second and we also set the minimum value of $D$ as 70 seconds, as opposed to 60 seconds in the \textit{no control} scenario.
 Figure \ref{fig:Sim_Control_Other_Mixed} shows the time-space diagram for this combined control scenario.
 The figure illustrates that queuing of trains is completely eliminated under this control strategy and the system throughput increases from 27 per hour in the headway-based control only scenario to 38 trains per hour in the combined control scenario.